On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 The rise of on-demand production is driven by advancements in modern technologies, including computer numerical control (CNC) manufacturing, 3D printing, and robotics.
 Central to this process is the internet, which allows for instant ordering with defined completion times.
 CAD designs, along with material specifications and other product details, can be effortlessly uploaded.
 The global web facilitates sending orders to locations like Asia, India, or Australia and enables direct communication with manufacturers.

+The main challenges with offshore on-demand services are distance and time.
+While onshore on-demand can be completed and delivered quickly, offshore on-demand often takes longer and involves additional costs, such as shipping fees and charges from order directories.
 Another important factor is the process for making adjustments to an order.
 Both onshore and offshore services allow you to contact the manufacturer to modify a design, but the communication methods differ between the two.

-Today, onshore and offshore service providers can be reached via phone, online meetings, and email, thanks to advancements in technology.
+Today, both onshore and offshore service providers can be reached via phone, online meetings, and email, thanks to advancements in technology.
 However, technology cannot solve the issue of time zones.
 The time difference between the customer's location and the production country can make scheduling timely meetings challenging.
 While onshore on-demand manufacturing may still face some time zone differences, they are generally less significant compared to those encountered with offshore manufacturing.

 For instance, if a client in the United States places an order with an offshore on-demand service provider in Asia, and then realizes they need to make a change on Wednesday (which is already Thursday in Asia), there's a high likelihood that the order may have been completed while the client was asleep.
 Time zone differences and distance significantly impact the decision of where to place an on-demand order.